 Hon.
 P.J.
-Akeeagok (interpretation): Thank you, Mr. Speaker and thank you for asking those questions.

-This issue, as I outlined previously was due to needing to enact changes, specifically future construction of the power plant for Kugluktuk, and I reiterate my appreciation for his warm hospitality to his community.
-I was able to see the actual new lot where the power plant will be built, prepared by the community as the chosen location.
+Akeeagok (interpretation): Thank you, Mr. Speaker.
+I also thank you for asking those questions.
+This issue, as I outlined previously, was due to needing to enact changes, specifically future construction of the power plant for Kugluktuk.
+I reiterate my appreciation for his warm hospitality to his community.
+I was able to see the actual new lot chosen by the community, where the power plant will be built.

 This aspect, as I explained previously, is related to the solar panels that collect the sun's rays to recharge certain power cells, and the large fuel tank.
-They were what caused the problems with the original plan, and together they surpassed the allotted funding amount during the final review totalling over \$8.5 million, and this was the additional costs that went over our allocation.
+They were the cause of the problems with the original plan and together they surpassed the allotted funding amount during the final review, totalling over \$8.5 million.
+This was the additional costs that went over our budget allocation.
 We had to request more funding, so I cannot identify how much will need to be returned as I do not have that information.
-I will return with the right information to my colleague.
+I will return with the right information for my colleague.
 Thank you, Mr. Speaker.